 Naive construction of the SC-graph.
-To apply the theory of transaction chopping in our context, a chain corresponds to a chopped transaction and its hops are the pieces.
-Thus, in the SC-graph, S-edges connect the hops of a chain, while C-edges mark potential conflicts between hops of different chains.
-Static analysis cannot determine exactly what data items a hop accesses (which rows); therefore, we conservatively add a C-edge between two hops of different chains if the hops access the same table and an access is a write.
-Since instances of the same chain may be in conflict, the SC-graph includes two instances of every chain.
+Applying the theory of transaction chopping directly, a chain corresponds to a chopped transaction and its hops are the pieces. connected by S-edges.
+To obtain the C-edges in the SCgraph, we consider potential conflicts between hops of different chains.
+Static analysis cannot determine exactly what data items a chain accesses (which rows); to be conservative, if hops of different chains access the same table and an access is a write, we add a C-edge between them.
+Since instances of the same chain may be in conflict (if they update data), the SC-graph includes two instances of every chain that updates data;3 for read-only chains, one instance suffices.
 We must also consider system sub-chains caused by user chains (recall that system chains are automatically created to update derived tables when base tables change); we want these sub-chains to be serialized with the originating chain.
-A simple idea is to combine a user chain and its sub-chains in the SC-graph: when a user chain hop modifies a base table, the hop is expanded into the sub-chains that update derived tables.
+A simple idea is to combine a user chain and its sub-chains in the SCgraph: when a user chain hop modifies a base table, the is expanded into sub-chains that update derived tables.
 Later, in Section 4.2, we improve on this simple idea.

-As an example, consider the auction application from Section 2 (Figure 1), with the three chains: $T{bid}$ for placing a bid, $T{item}$ for adding an item to be auctioned, and $T{read}$ for browsing an item. $T{bid}$ has two hops, while the others have one hop.
+As an example, consider the auction application from Section 2 (Figure 1), with the three chains: T{bid} for placing a bid, T{item} for adding an item to be auctioned, and T{read} for browsing an item.
+T{bid} has two hops, while the others have one hop.
 For simplicity, let us ignore the system chains.
 Figure 3 shows the resulting SC-graph.
-There is an SC-cycle involving two instances of $T{bid}$ , so this chain cannot safely execute piecewise.
+There is an SC-cycle involving two instances of T{bid} , so this chain cannot safely execute piecewise.